RishiAitha/apollo_game/README.md

 # APOLLO

-This is a game I've been working on with the hopes of uploading it somewhere eventually.
-It started as a school project, but I'm planning to do more with it.
+This is a game I've published on itch.io.

-The game has several new platforming features and takes great inspiration from games like Celeste.
+The game has several new platforming features and takes inspiration from games like Celeste.

+You can play it here: [APOLLO](https://rishiaitha.itch.io/apollo)

 ## 🚀 About Me
 Hey!
 I'm Rishi Aitha, a high-school student who's interested in game and web development.
 This is one of my first big game projects, and everything is stored in this repo!